Resources, Recycling and Circular Economy

 Modulstudium

 Das Modulstudium schließen Sie mit einer Prüfung ab und erhalten die angegeben Credit Points.
 Diese können Sie sich auf ein Bachelor- oder Masterstudium anrechnen lassen.
-Das Modulstudium ist interessant für Sie, wenn Sie nur ein einzelnes Modul buchen möchten.
+Das Modulstudium ist interessant für Sie, wenn Sie nur ein einzelnes oder mehrere Module buchen möchten.
 Zum Abschluss erhalten Sie eine Bescheinigung mit einer ausführlichen Aufstellung Ihrer erbrachten Leistungen.

 Weitere Informationen zum Modulstudium